PandABlocks/PandABlocks-rootfs/.github/CONTRIBUTING.md

 # Contribute to the project

 Contributions and issues are most welcome!
-All issues and pull requests are handled through [GitHub](https://github.com/shihab-dls/PandABlocks-rootfs-docs/issues).
+All issues and pull requests are handled through [GitHub](https://github.com/PandABlocks/PandABlocks-rootfs-docs/issues).
 Also, please check for any existing issues before filing a new one.
 If you have a great idea but it involves big changes, please file a ticket before making a pull request!
 We want to make sure you don't spend your time coding something that might not fit the scope of the project.

 ## Issue or Discussion?

-Github also offers [discussions](https://github.com/shihab-dls/PandABlocks-rootfs-docs/discussions) as a place to ask questions and share ideas.
+Github also offers [discussions](https://github.com/PandABlocks/PandABlocks-rootfs-docs/discussions) as a place to ask questions and share ideas.
 If your issue is open ended and it is not obvious when it can be "closed", please raise it as a discussion instead.

-## Code Coverage

-While 100% code coverage does not make a library bug-free, it significantly reduces the number of easily caught bugs!
-Please make sure coverage remains the same or is improved by a pull request!

 ## Developer Information